nickyjhong/PERN-stack-notes/algo-notes/udemy-dsa/problem-solving-patterns.md

   // Time: O(n)
   // Space: O(n)

+  // Method: moving all of the unique numbers to the beginning of the array in order

   function countUniqueValues(arr) {
     if (arr.length === 0) return 0;
-    let i = 0;
+    // start first counter at index 0 and second counter at the next index to compare let i = 0;
     for (let j = 1; j < arr.length; j++) {
-      if (arr[i] !== arr[j]) {
+      // if the two numbers are not the same, move i to the next index and then make it equal to the number at j if (arr[i] !== arr[j]) {
         i++;
         arr[i] = arr[j]